-Phase 1 development proposals include completing the parkway, building orientation/information pulloff parking sites, and constructing the subdistrict headquarters building at Leipers Fork.
-In 1978 the National Park Service committed itself to completing the parkway motor road when the states of Mississippi, Alabama, and Tennessee had acquired and deeded the remaining lands to the federal government for that purpose.
+Phase 1 development proposals include completing the parkway, constructing orientation/information pulloff parking sites, constructing the subdistrict headquarters building at Leipers Fork.
+1978 the National Park Service committed itself to completing the parkway motor road when the states of Mississippi, Alabama, and Tennessee acquired and deeded the remaining lands to the federal government for that purpose.
+Recently, the Office of Management and Budget has directed the Park Service to complete the parkway, and 47 miles of road construction remain.
 Completion of sections 1A, 1B, 3P, and 3X will make the motor road a continuous parkway, will eliminate the present 64 miles of detours, and will provide ready access for parkway visitors to Nashville and Natchez.

-Orientation/Information Waysides
+Orientation/Information Waysides.
 A key objective in phase 1 is to provide orientation/information waysides at the following 11 sites to help visitors plan their stays and select places to stop: